 Once a property insurance policy has been in place for 90 days, the insurance company has limited options for rescinding the policy.
 An auto insurance policy has even fewer grounds for cancellation.
 It cannot cancel a policy unless the cancellation is for one of a few reasons listed in Florida Statutes.
 The insurance company must also follow a certain procedure for rescission of a policy, or else the policy must stay in effect.

 Michael B. Germain is an experienced Tampa insurance lawyer who helps insurance policy owners whose policies have been unfairly rescinded, especially after making a significant claim.
-He is knowledgeable in Florida insurance law and understands how to work with insurance companies that have wrongly canceled a client's policy.
-If you have had a rescission of your property or auto insurance policy, call the Germain Law Group at (813) 835-8888 or submit an online form for a confidential consultation.
+He is knowledgeable in Florida insurance law and understands how to work with insurance companies that have wrongly canceled a client’s policy.
+If you have had a rescission of your property or auto insurance policy, call the Germain Law Group, P.A. at (813) 835-8888 or submit an online form for a confidential consultation.

 For the first 90 days of an insurance policy, an insurance company may cancel it.
 The law assumes that an insurance company can use this time to complete the underwriting process.
 If during the process, the insurance company determines not to underwrite the property, it may cancel.